cq2-co/cq2/README.md

 <br/>

-CQ2 is the work communication tool for written-first teams.
+CQ2 is the work communication tool for writing-first teams.
 Learn more [here](https://cq2.co).

 CQ2 is currently under heavy development.
 If our passion for thoughtful and coherent communication resonates with you, we would love to learn about your team, your frustrations with existing communication tools, and better understand how CQ2 can help.
 Get early access [here](https://tally.so/r/nGdzAO).